digital-witness-lab/whatup/infrastructure/README.md

 # Future Notes

--   set protect for buckets and database if stack == prod
 -   if bigquery sync is slow, we can use DMS on the SQL side
 -   move repository for whatupy into a global thing all jobs/services use if it becomes an issue having so many repositories